revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-5. While creating a table how will you decide which column can be converted into primary key?
+5. While creating a table, how will you decide on the column that can be converted into primary key?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)